John Williams Net Worth in 2025: How the Legendary Composer Built a $300 Million Fortune

 The 1970s marked the beginning of Williams’ most prolific era.
 He scored films such as Images, The Poseidon Adventure, Earthquake, and The Cowboys.
 In 1974, he began his legendary collaboration with director Steven Spielberg on The Sugarland Express.
 A year later, his score for Jaws (1975) earned him another Oscar, instantly becoming one of the most famous soundtracks in cinema history.

 This decade also saw Williams create unforgettable themes for Close Encounters of the Third Kind (1977), Star Wars (1977) — which won him his third Academy Award — and Superman (1978).
-These works remain benchmarks in film scoring to this day.
+These scores transformed expectations for film music, setting a new standard for orchestral soundtracks that continues to influence composers today.

 Film Scores – Part 2 (1980s–2000s)